Unsupervised Detection and Clustering of Malicious TLS Flows: Approach

 \subsection{Detection}

 The \mlalgorithm detector leverages the produced clustering model to decide whether a previously unseen flow belongs to a known cluster.
 Detection consists in searching for the closest node to a given flow, if any.
 Otherwise the flow is considered an outlier (i.e. benign).
 For this, we evaluate two different methods.
 The \textit{variable threshold} method determines the density of a cluster as the largest distance of a node in that cluster from its closest neighbor; if the distance of the vector to a node in a cluster is below this threshold, the vector is considered to belong to that cluster.
 The \textit{fixed threshold} method instead defines a fixed threshold for all clusters, so that the unseen element should be close enough to a cluster's node to be part of it.
 Regardless of the method, if the given flow is assigned to a cluster, then it is labeled as malicious and the cluster identifier is output.
 If no cluster is close enough, the flow is labeled as benign.
+The detection threshold is the main parameter that controls false positives (FPs) and false negatives (FNs).
+If set very tight, then false positives are minimized, at the expense of increasing false negatives.
+When relaxed, false positives increase, while false negatives reduce.
+We evaluate this effect in Section~\ref{sec:eval:detection}.